 When should I not take dividends out of my company?

-The dividends must come out of operational profit or reserves.
+Dividends must come out of operational profit or reserves.
 You cannot pay dividends if the company has:

-- not made a profit and has no carried forward reserves from previous years
+- not made a profit and has no reserves carried forward from previous years

 Do I need to fill in a tax return if I get dividends?